 Transfers, shown in Figure 3, are students who reside within one school boundary and are assigned to the school associated with that boundary (base school) but attend a school within a different boundary (attending school).
 "Transfers-In" membership includes students who attend a Fairfax County or City of Fairfax public school and reside outside Fairfax County and the City of Fairfax.
-"Transfers-Out" membership does not include students who attend a Fairfax Coult or City of Fairfax County and the City of Fairfax.
-"Transfers-Out" membership does not include students who attend a Fairfax County or City of Fairfax public school and reside outside Fairfax County or City of Fairfax public school and reside outside Fairfax County and the City of Fairfax.
+"Transfers-Out" membership does not include students who attend a Fairfax County or City of Fairfax County and the City of Fairfax public school and reside outside Fairfax County or City of Fairfax public school and reside outside Fairfax County or City of Fairfax public school and reside outside Fairfax County or City of Fairfax public school and reside outside Fairfax County and the City of Fairfax.
 "Net Transfers" is the difference between student transfers into and transfers out of a school.
 Net transfers for the overall school division indicate students that reside outside Fairfax County and the City of Fairfax are transferring into a Fairfax County or City of Fairfax public school.
 These may include, but are not limited to, students that attend Thomas Jefferson HS, students that are experiencing homelessness and reside in temporary housing outside of Fairfax County and the City of Fairfax, students that will relocate into the school boundary in the future, and students that request to remain at their current school for their final year of elementary, middle, or high school after relocating.
 For more information, visit Student Transfers dashboard at https://public.tableau.com/app/profile/fcps.fts/viz/SY2023-24StudentTransfersDashboard/ReadMe.